chriswhitehouse/bank_tech_test/README.md

 ## Design Approach
 Kept the project as simple as possible whilst maintaining testing, coverage, style and build status.

-Built the out the solution with TDD.
+Built out the solution with TDD.
 Started from a simple account object that returned the appropriate string.
 Expanded this to include the transaction_log, and refactored the statement generation into a separate statement class.

 Refactored methods according to SRP and DRY as far as possible.